ProcStack/procstack.github.io/ProjectsLinks/procPromo.htm.md

    But they are all circular or 'radial distance' from the player.

-    But this is a block game though!
+    But this is a block game!

-So how about 90-degree angle shadows??
+How about 90-degree angle shadows??

  Distorting the objects in space by their X & Y axis distance to the player/camera, instead of radial shadow maps,